- January 25, 2023

 On June 8, 2021, the Colorado legislature passed the Colorado Privacy Act (CPA) and sent it to Governor Jared Polis to sign into law.
 The Governor has said that he will sign it into law soon, becoming the third state in the United States to pass a comprehensive privacy law.

-The CPA is similar to the California Privacy Rights Act of 2020 (CPRA) and the Virginia Consumer Data Protection Act (VCDPA).
+The Colorado Privacy Act is similar to the California Privacy Rights Act of 2020 (CPRA) and the Virginia Consumer Data Protection Act (VCDPA).
 Like the CCPA/CPRA and the VCDPA, the Colorado law shies away from prescriptive security requirements around the topic of data security.
 The relevant section of the CPA, Section 6-1-1308, states:

 (5) Duty of care.
 A Controller shall take reasonable measures to secure personal data during both storage and use from unauthorized acquisition.